Covid-19: Experts dismiss Seymour's claim vax rate making 'little difference'

 While National hasn't called for an end to mandates, it has called on the Government to provide a timeline for phasing them out.

+"New Zealanders have done the right thing and we now have very high vaccination rates.

+"Omicron does call into question the usefulness of some mandates.
+As we've been saying for some time now, the Government needs to outline to New Zealanders the criteria it will use to lift mandates."

-Baker felt the future of vaccine mandates would be dependent on the future trajectory of the pandemic.
+Baker felt the future of vaccine mandates should be dependent on the future trajectory of the pandemic.

 "Some vaccine mandates may become a medium or even long-term requirement in some setting such as international travel, particularly if required for entry into other countries," he said.